liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

-Sometimes, especially during development when several people have administrative access to the server at the same time, the auto deploy folder location can get customized in both the `portal-ext.properties`{.western} file and in the Control Panel.
+Sometimes, especially during development when several people have administrative access to the server at the same time, the auto deploy folder location can get customized in both the `portal-ext.properties` file and in the Control Panel.
 If this happens, the value in the Control Panel takes precedence over the value in the properties file.
 If you go into the Control Panel and change the value to the correct setting, plugin deployment will start working